BojoZahariev/Lucy_bus/README.md

-A simple app for my fiancee so she can check the bus.
+A simple app for my fiancee to check the bus.